 Here are a few project management options to consider:

 Google Calendar is free, so you may want to start with that and upgrade as needed depending on your specific business needs.
+On the other hand, Asana is great for tracking tasks and integrating with other marketing tools.

-5. Accounting software
+5. Accounting Software

 That’s why you should consider accounting software to help you stay on track year-round.
 There are lots of options available, but one good option you could use is Freshbooks, which is cloud accounting software for small business owners.
 Freshbooks makes it easy to see your income and expenses at a glance, and that information can help you budget and plan for the future.